 The dedicated girls on the Lehigh University Women’s Club Rugby Football Club (LUWRFC) have been determined to improve their program every year.
 The team was founded in 1994 and has quickly become a competitive team in the area.
 These girls have gone to Eastern Pennsylvania Rugby Union (EPRU) Playoffs for the past three consecutive years, despite the fact that many of the new players did not have the opportunity to play rugby in high school.

-The Mount Saint Mary's Women's Rugby Football Club (MSMWRFC) is a Division III team which competes in the Small College Division of EPRU.
+The Mount Saint Mary's Women's Rugby Football Club (MSMWRFC) competes in the Small College Division of the EPRU.
 2012 was the club's first year of match play with success on and off the field.
 The ladies stepped up and formulated a team with high numbers, and natural talent that has been commended by the campus, community, and competitors.
 In November 2014, the club placed 4th at the NSCRO Women's Collegiate National Championship.
 In March 2015, the team won the EPRU Women's Collegiate 7s Championship.
 MSM placed 2nd at the NSCRO National 7s in May 2015.

 The Women's Rugby Team is a club that plays in the Small College Division of the EPRU.
-Some of the schools include: Albright, DeSales, Lafayette, Lehigh, F&M, Swarthmore and Ursinus.
+Some of the schools include: DeSales, F & M, Gettysburg, Juniata, Lafayette, Lehigh, Swarthmore and Ursinus.
 The team practices 2-3 times per week with games on Saturday mornings.
 The majority of the team begins with absolutely no previous experience, and we encourage anybody who is interested to give it a try!
 We have great coaches, who teach us the sport from scratch.
 Along with promoting athletic fitness, we strive for team unity and camaraderie.

 The Women’s Rugby Club is a Small College club sport open to students of all experience levels.
 The club competes with teams from the Eastern Pennsylvania Rugby Union.
 Practices and matches are held during both the fall and spring semesters.